MilanSuk/skyalt/sdk/prompt_tool.md

 }
 ```

 Based on the user message, rewrite the tool.go file(keep struct and function header names).
 Your job is to design a function(tool).
 Look into an example.go to understand how APIs and storage functions work.
+Output only single file(tool.go).

 Figure out <tool's arguments> based on the user prompt.
 Argument can not be pointer.
 There are two types of arguments - inputs and outputs.
 Output arguments must start with 'Out_', Input arguments don't have any prefix.
 All arguments must start with an upper-case letter.
 Every argument must have a description as a comment on same line.
 You can add extra marks(with brackets []) at the end of a comment.
 You may add multiple marks with your pair of brackets.
 Here are the marks:
 [optional] - caller can ignore the attribute